 Last month, I found myself on an EasyJet flight to London.
-I’d paid a few quid extra for some for a front row seat and was dreaming of my first gin and tonic as the cabin crew prepared their service.
-The nice flight attendant duly came to take my order and I asked what gin they had.
+I’d paid a few quid extra for some for a front-row seat and was dreaming of my first gin and tonic as the cabin crew prepared their service.
+The flight attendant duly came to take my order.
+I asked what inflight gins they had.

 Gin menu?
 On EasyJet?
 I kid you not!

 I was presented with a beautifully produced, well-designed, glossy bar menu featuring high-class photos of the inflight gins, which included Bombay Sapphire, Bloom, Hendricks and The Botanist (paid links).
 All 50 ml bottles.
 All paired with specially selected Fever-Tree tonics.
 And all priced under €9 (including the tonic).

 Now I know this isn’t cheap – but it is fun.

 They even had a small section devoted to vodka and whiskey (but that’s for another blog).

 So, back to the gin